 Step 8: If you are specifying the CPA commission for one or more specific products, select the product(s) from the Select a Product drop-down list.

 ClickTip: When setting commission by “Select Products” is it not necessary to set a commission amount for every product.
 If a CPA commission amount is not set for a product, the affiliate will receive commission on a revenue share basis if that item is the initial product sold.
-This means that, if the affiliate is currently assigned to a commission tier, they will earn commission according to the rates in their tier.
+This means that, if the affiliate is currently assigned to a commission group, they will earn commission according to the rates in their group.
 Otherwise, the affiliate will earn commission according to your standard commission settings.